CCMA-Enginyeria/ebu-tt-d-parser/README.md

 </div>
 <!-- End container for video and subtitles -->
 ```
-And following the minimum JS code to play a video with subtitles on HTML5 video.
+And this is the minimum JS code to play a video with subtitles on HTML5 video.

 ```javascript
 require(['SubtitlesPlugin', 'Cuepoints'], function (SubtitlesPlugin, Cuepoints) {